About Dr. jaclyn Hillis-mascia

 At the core of my approach to therapy is a belief that every experience can be understood & change is possible.

-I have extensive training and 10+ years of experience of providing evidence-based therapy within the VA system.
-I proudly served Veterans who presented with a variety of concerns and living in rural communities.
-My background includes years of specialized work across inpatient and residential units, intensive outpatient programs (IOP), early psychosis services and a university counseling center, all focusing on helping adults navigating experiences related to complex trauma and mental health challenges.
+I have 10+ years of experience of providing evidence-based therapy within the VA system.
+I proudly served Veterans who presented with a variety of concerns living in both Urban and rural communities.
+My background includes years of specialized training across inpatient and residential units, intensive outpatient programs (IOP), early psychosis services and a university counseling center, all focusing on helping adults navigating experiences related to complex trauma and mental health challenges.

 Therapy with me is…